Flow invariants in the classification of Leavitt path algebras: Introduction

 \textbf{The Classification Question for purely infinite simple unital Leavitt path algebras:} Let $K$ be a field, and suppose $E$ and $F$ are graphs for which $L_K(E)$ and $L_K(F)$ are purely infinite simple unital.
 If $K_0(L_K(E)) \cong K_0(L_K(F))$ via an isomorphism $\varphi$ having $\varphi([1_{L_K(E)}]) = [1_{L_K(F)}]$, must $L_K(E)$ and $L_K(F)$ be isomorphic?

 The Classification Question is answered in the affirmative in \cite{AbAnhLouP} for a few specific classes of graphs.
 We obtain in the current article an affirmative answer for a significantly wider class of graphs.
 Our approach is as follows.
 In Section \ref{Morita Equiv} we consider Morita equivalence of Leavitt path algebras.
 By applying a deep theorem of Franks \cite{Franks} from the field of symbolic dynamics, we obtain in Theorem \ref{Franksinvariantsufficient} a sufficient set of conditions on $E$ and $F$ which ensure that $L_K(E)$ is Morita equivalent to $L_K(F)$.
+(Ideas from symbolic dynamics were employed in analyzing structures related to Leavitt path algebras in, for instance, \cite{CK}; we describe these more fully below.)
 In Section \ref{Isomorphism}, we exploit these Morita equivalences to obtain sufficient conditions which ensure isomorphism (Theorem \ref{Th:Almost BigFish}), thereby obtaining the aforementioned partial affirmative answer to the Classification Question.

 We complete Section \ref{Isomorphism} by examining the remaining difficulty in obtaining an affirmative answer to the Classification Question for {\it all} germane graphs.
 In Section \ref{Extra} we extend several results about Morita equivalence and isomorphism to certain classes of graphs $E$ for which $L_K(E)$ is not necessarily purely infinite simple unital, thereby giving more general results than have been previously known about isomorphism and Morita equivalence of Leavitt path algebras.